MahmoudHegazi/soundcloud_scraper_search_bot/README.md

 # soundcloud_scraper_search_bot

-this bot for CV,portfolio only, if you coder you must not use any of the attached scripts for scrape soundcloud.
+This bot is for resume and portfolio (test bot first and then scraping bot) If you are a programmer, you should not use any of the attached scripts for the scraping process.

 # stable version right now
 scraper_function.js (manual scroll) get all data